Power supply not delivering correct voltages.

 4 repair logs

-This B&O had the audacity to emit smoke and then carry on displaying a perfect picture.
+This Bang & Olufsen Beovision 1 CRT TV had the audacity to emit smoke and then carry on displaying a perfect picture.
 A lengthy investigation eventually uncovered an X2 safety cap that had met a truly spectacular end.
 Came away with a cleaner TV and a great story.

-A proper saga.
+Proper saga on this Sharp X68000 Pro II.
 Magic smoke from a reversed capacitor, an accidental probe short, and enough replaced components to fill a parts drawer before a single faulty transistor finally gave the game away.
-Got it booting and running R-Type, which was a hard earned win.
+Got it booting and running R-Type, which was a hard-earned win.
 Video output later stopped working, so the story isn't entirely over.

-The PSU repairs required bridging badly damaged traces, and a missed ceramic cap connection sent the console into a reboot loop.
+PSU repairs on this Panasonic FZ-1 3DO required bridging badly damaged traces, and a missed ceramic cap connection sent the console into a reboot loop.
 Sourcing a replacement laser meant buying a whole other console, but it runs now, and has since gained an ODE with SD card access through the AV expansion bay.

 Don't mix PSUs with incorrect mains voltages, kids.
-I accidentally did that while repairing and testing the controller ports on a friend's PS1.
+I accidentally did that on a Sony PlayStation NTSC-J while repairing and testing the controller ports on a friend's PS1.